Documentation

 flatten_last Expand a collection carried by the last joined item

-group_by Group rows and apply a collector
+group_by Group unary rows, projected rows, or cross-join pairs and apply a collector

 balance Score load balance without manual grouped unfairness logic